 “ Lombok “means “straight” or “honest”, while “Sasak ” means “reality”.

 This post is dedicated to the native people of Lombok, who are known as Sasaks.
-Join me here, and let us see one of their traditional dwellings, called Sasak Ende Village.
+Join me here in one of these amazing things to do in Lombok and let see one of their traditional dwellings, called Sasak Ende Village.
 This is the place where Sasaks live and have preserved their tradition, art, music and culture.
 The village tour is a great way to get a glimpse of their life by meeting, talking, sharing, feeling and engaging in the daily activities of the locals.
 I quite liked their houses, tall and vernacular, made of soil and cow dung.

 Majority of these traditional houses are no longer used but some villages in the southern region of the island, have not been able to change their lifestyle and they still live in the traditional way.
 Its good for them, firstly because if they all abandoned old ways of living, it would be a loss of culture and secondly, the government has pitched in and is helping them to live cheerfully.
 I enjoyed the authentic vibes about it and loved meeting the women and the kids.
 Be it any country, its important to safeguard the cultural assets.